girip11/data-formats/xml/xsd/1_xsd_basics.md

 XML schema contains

+* namespace of the target XML document
 * the elements and attributes present in a XML document.
 * number of child elements
 * data types of elements and attributes
-* default and fixed values for elements and attributes.
+* default and fixed values for elements and attributes as well as restrictions on those values.

 ## Example